Mohamad-Ilham-Ramadhan/rest-countries-api-with-color-theme-switcher/README.md

 npm run build
 ```

-The build files is in dist directory.
+The build files is in 'dist' directory.